Pond liners - Biologists building guide: price Fish pond liners to sealing or lining fishing ponds & lakes cost to build

 Biologists' help tips how to install pond liners from garden pond liners for large ponds, fish ponds and large fishing pond liners, we cover rubber & plastic pond liners vs natural pond liners and sealing a pond natural way.

 BLOGPHOTOSFORUM each page you +1 or Like, we will plant a wildflower on a pond or stream.
 Follow us for seasonal advice

 Introduction to pond liners

 As Aquatic Biologists we design ponds, lakes and streams everyday.
 Since we do not market pond liners we offer this guide in the public's interest.
 This sets us apart from most people in the pond and lake industry.
-Our profession is to develop the best man-made aquatic habitat; it isn't to sell any products.
+Our profession is to design and develop the best man-made aquatic habitat; it isn't to sell products.

 Different pond liners for different ponds

 To select an appropriate pond liner, the goals of the pond or lake project need to be considered carefully.
 Aspects of the pond such as size, quality goals, budget, property value, species of fish, longevity, geology, wildlife, maintenance and the level of knowledge of the pond designer need to be considered.
 The following section describes the benefits and weaknesses of three categories of pond liners.

 This video features our natural ponds and lakes sealed with clay.